stefanshapkarov/decentralized_coin_flip/Contract/README.md

   npx hardhat compile
 ```

-In the hardhat configuration there is already one for sepolia testnet, but you can add more,
+In the hardhat configuration there is already one for sepolia testnet, but you can add more (make sure you add the necessary variables in a .env file),

 Optionally, you can deploy to a local node for which first you need to run